Session

 Context Engineering: Stop Agents from Choking on Their Own Data

-Your AI agent just ingested 214KB of server logs.
-It looks like it worked.
-No errors, no warnings.
+Your agent just ingested 214KB of server logs.
+No errors, no warnings, looks like it worked.
 But the response is garbage.
-The context window silently overflowed, critical data got truncated, and your agent confidently hallucinated an answer based on incomplete information.
-Context overflow accounts for a significant portion of production agent failures, and it is almost always silent.
-The problem is bigger than you think.
-Tool outputs have no size limits by default, so a single API call can return megabytes of data.
-Context window overflow produces no errors and no warnings, only degraded output quality.
-An estimated 67% of production agent failures trace back to context management issues.
-Multi-agent systems multiply the problem as data passes between agents without size controls.
-The Memory Pointer Pattern changes everything.
-Store large tool outputs in agent.state via ToolContext instead of returning them directly.
-Return lightweight 52-byte pointers that reference the stored data.
-Use invocation_state for shared data access across agents in multi-agent Swarm systems.
-Implement SlidingWindowConversationManager for automatic conversation history management.
-Transform 214KB payloads into manageable references without losing any data.
-You'll walk away with: • A working Memory Pointer implementation using ToolContext and agent.state • Multi-agent state sharing patterns using invocation_state with multi-agent orchestration • Production debugging techniques for identifying silent context overflow • Open-source demo code that processes 145KB+ log files seamlessly across multiple agents This talk does not stop at describing the problem.
-It provides a complete, production-tested solution with working code.
-Every pattern shown runs live on stage with real data.
+The context window silently overflowed, data got truncated, and your agent confidently answered from incomplete information.
+Tool outputs have no size limits by default, so one API call can return megabytes.
+Overflow throws no exception, it just degrades quality, and multi-agent systems multiply the problem as data passes between agents with no size controls.
+The Memory Pointer Pattern fixes this.
+Store large tool outputs in agent.state via ToolContext instead of returning them, then hand back a lightweight 52-byte pointer to the stored data.
+Use invocation_state for shared access across agents in Swarm systems.
+A live demo compresses 214KB to 52 bytes and runs a 3-agent Swarm processing 145KB+ logs in roughly 14 seconds.
+You'll walk away with: • A working Memory Pointer implementation using ToolContext and agent.state • Multi-agent state sharing patterns using invocation_state • Techniques for detecting silent context overflow in production • Open-source demo code processing 145KB+ logs across multiple agents

 Outline: • The Silent Killer • Memory Pointer Pattern Deep Dive • Multi-Agent State Sharing • Production Patterns • Advanced Techniques and Wrap-Up